Luna Steelheart

 Connor McDonald: Did your friends and family feel okay about you doing drag or did you even care about them or care about their opinions?

-Luna Steelheart: In the beginning there was a lot of, what’s the word I’m looking for?
-Apprehension.
-A lot of people kind of looked at me a little different as in like “Why would you want to do this?
-Is this is your way of wanting to become a woman?
-Is this you telling us something?”
-In that, like, is another style of speaking?
-Like is this a way to lighten the punch?
-And a lot of friends were starting to think that I was a little obsessive with my drag because at first [inaudible] it demands all of your attention and at the time they were expressing who—and, and in its truth and in its entirety I was expressing myself in ways that they haven’t quite understood yet because that’s all they’ve known is the press version of me and, you know, I opened up and at first with my family like there’s only a few family members that know still to this day.
-But for my immediate family that does [inaudible] at first, they were like “we support you during this you’re an adult now.
-Just as long as if you do make up in the house, you keep it down in your room, you don’t come up in full face, you don’t—if you’re getting ready for a show,” you know, “don’t get ready here, get ready at a friend’s house and then don’t come home with makeup on because it would attract the neighbors,” and they didn’t want to have to answer questions for neighbors but they weren’t ready to fully answer, which I understand and respect fully.
+Luna Steelheart: A lot of people, kind of, looked at me a little different as in like, “Why would you want to do this?
+Is this your way of wanting to become a woman?
+Is this you telling us something that… through another style of speaking?
+Like is this a way to lighten the punch?”
+And a lot of friends were starting to think that I was a little obsessive with my drag, because at first [inaudible] it demands all of your attention, and at the time they were expressing who I… and, and in its truth and in its entirety, I was expressing myself in ways that they haven’t quite understood yet because that’s all they’d known is just the press version of me.
+And, you know, I completely opened up.

-Connor McDonald: So it seems more that your family was more worried about their image than your image.
+Connor McDonald: So, it seems more that your family was more worried about their image than your image.

-Connor McDonald: Oh I’m so sorry.
+Connor McDonald: Oh, I’m so sorry.

 Connor McDonald: That’s beautiful.